soc-ucsd/mixed-traffic/docs/smoothing_traffic_flow.md

 The comparison of three different strategies of maximum spacing of autonomous vehicle are shown below.

 It is obvious that the maximum spacing in PI with Saturation, and Follower stopper is larger than Optimal control strategy.
-This means that the speed of PI and Follower Stopper is much slower than using optimal control strategy.
+This means that the velocity of traffic applying PI and Follower Stopper strategies are much slower than using our optimal control strategy.

 ![Alt Text](images/smoothing_traffic_flow/maximum_spacing_results.png)